Academics for Creative Teaching Grants Program Guidelines

 The ACT Grant Program provides support for the following categories of expenditure:

 - Materials and Supplies: Those which are essential to the project will be considered.
 Proposals may include the purchase of books and/or periodicals, but such requests must be accompanied by a rationale justifying their acquisition.
-Prior to the submission of an application for an ACT grant the applicant is required to investigate the availability of such materials by means other than direct purchase by ACT funds.
+It is expected, as, well, that prior to the submission of an application for an ACT grant the applicant will investigate the availability of such materials by means other than direct purchase by ACT funds.

 - Equipment: What is essential to the project being proposed (e.g. computer programs, audio-visual aids or other items intended to enhance classroom performance) may be included in a proposal.
-When equipment is requested, the applicant is required to demonstrate that it is not otherwise available through University resources.
+When equipment is requested, it should be shown that equipment is not otherwise available through University resources.
 All equipment purchased with ACT Program funds becomes the property of Sacred Heart University and, unless otherwise stipulated, must be listed on the inventory of the department/division in which it is purchased.
 At the termination of the grant period, the grantee no longer has exclusive use of the equipment.

-- Travel Costs: Proposals will be accepted to pay for travel and registration expenses to and from conferences or workshops on creative teaching to enhance the applicant’s teaching skills.
-Travel expenses are reimbursable if they are beyond a 20-mile radius of Sacred Heart University or the applicant’s home.
+- Travel Costs: Proposals will be accepted to pay for travel and registration expenses to and from conferences or workshops which deal with creative teaching to enhance the applicant’s teaching skills.
+Travel expenses within a 20-mile radius of Sacred Heart University or the applicant’s home will not be refunded.

 - Typing and Photocopying: If these services cannot be provided by the applicant’s faculty area, these items may be included in the grant application.